becdetat/nancy-gulp-bower-angular-learnings/README.md

 	bower install bootstrap --save

-This installs all of Bootstrap (including the seperate jQuery dependency) into `/bower_components`.
+This installs all of Bootstrap (including the separate jQuery dependency) into `/bower_components`.
 It also adds a reference to the dependency in `bower.json` - if it doesn't you may have forgotten the `--save` argument.

 I then copied the [minimal Bootstrap HTML](http://getbootstrap.com/getting-started/#template) into `src/client/index.html`.
 This won't work because we're not copying or linking in the CSS correctly.